diericx/svelte-breadcrumbs/README.md

 3. `getPageTitle(data: any) -> string` function in the svelte page's module context
 4. The value in the original URL route path

-This library allows the code defining the breadcrum title to exist within the view itself.
+This library allows the breadcrum title definition to exist within the view itself.
 There is very little code repetition as this library attempts to generate/glean as much as it can from the url path.

 The getter functions also have access to the `PageData` types, so they can be type safe with the cooresponding load function so the developer can know exactly what data is accessible!